farhany/keen/README.md

 ## Compiling

+This port requires SDL 1.x to compile.
+If you're on Linux, use apt-get or whatever package manager you use.
+On MacOS, I'd recommend getting SDL through brew (brew install sdl).
+Once you got your dependencies sorted, run make from the command line.

 make [enter]

 The code was converted from the original code targeting Borland C++ 2.0, to modern C++ compilers.
 The code has been demonstrated to compile and work on Windows using Visual Studio 2013, Linux using Ubuntu and MacOS High Sierra.